Take on the full 24hr challenge, either as a Solo, Team of 2, Team of 3-5 or a Team of 6-8 or….

 The Joust T-Shirt:

-When you arrive at the race campsite, you will collect your running Bib, timing chip, and you will also be presented with your Technical Joust T-Shirt.
+When you arrive at the race campsite, you will collect your running Bib, timing chip, and you will also be presented with your Technical Joust T-Shirt / or Joust Mug.

 The Joust Medals:

-All you need to do is complete a single lap to be entitled to your medal.
+All you need to do is complete a single lap to be entitled to your J24hr medal.

-The J12 medals are given out as you complete the race, so no waiting.
+To be awarded a J12 medals you must complete the 50 mile challenge with the 12hr period.
+The Joust 12hr medals are given out as you complete the race - so no waiting.

 The Kiddies Joust medals are given out at the conclusion of the childrens race.